KQM-git/TCL/docs/evidence/combat-mechanics/enemy-mechanics/enemy-shields.md

 **Evidence:**
 [YouTube video](https://youtu.be/1WlakadhKXg)

-* Hydro on a Cryo fatui armor.
+* Hydro on a Cryo Fatui armor.
 * Your Pyro attacks will need to go through the Hydro aura in order to damage the Cryo armor.

 [YouTube video](https://youtu.be/OlUeCx5moqU)

-* Proving not only river water can apply Hydro on Cryo fatui armor.
+* Proving not only river water can apply Hydro on Cryo Fatui armor.
-* Melting a Frozen Hydro fatui armor doesn't seem to do any noticeable damage even when using 2U Pyro 1U Electro gets eaten up super quickly by the Hydro fatui armor.
+* Melting a Frozen Hydro Fatui armor doesn't seem to do any noticeable damage even when using 2U Pyro 1U Electro gets eaten up super quickly by the Hydro Fatui armor.
-* Pyro attacks seem to ignore the Electro aura of an Electro-Charged'd Hydro fatui.
+* Pyro attacks seem to ignore the Electro aura of an Electro-Charged'd Hydro Fatui.

 [YouTube video](https://youtu.be/zP5ibMlvqys)

 * More testing done for the above, proving that gauges matter.
-* 1U Pyro onto 2U Hydro seem to notbe able to damage the fatui armor at all.
+* 1U Pyro onto 2U Hydro seem to notbe able to damage the Fatui armor at all.
 * 2U Pyro on 1U Hydro break more armor than 2U on 2U.

 [YouTube video](https://youtu.be/mP6Qy1BAuFQ)